Defining a Recognition Treatment Rule

 You can use this field without including a Source Type.
 Transaction type refers only to transaction lines.

-The treatment lookup process does not consider revenue elements that are sourced from journal entries.
+The treatment lookup process doesn't consider revenue elements that are sourced from journal entries.

-7. When you have added all criteria needed to apply the recognition treatment, click Save.
+7. When you've added all criteria needed to apply the recognition treatment, click Save.

-After you have created your recognition treatment rules, review their priority.
-Order of creation determines the initial priority.
+After you create your recognition treatment rules, review their priority.
+The order you create them in sets their initial priority.
 The first recognition treatment rule you create takes precedence over the next one you create, and so on.
 For instructions, see Prioritizing Recognition Treatment Rules.

 Related Topics